COURAGEOUS ADAPTABILITY

 We don’t all have to be in the same building to get the job done.

 Undoubtedly many innovations around virtual meeting culture and practices will have emerged.
-But if my recent experiences are anything to go by, we are all putting up with, and working around, many compromises.
-And we are exhausted by the effort involved in doing so.
+But if my experiences since 2020 are anything to go by, we are all putting up with, and working around, many compromises in virtual meetings.

 We have learned to tolerate that the images of our colleagues do not remain constant and pronounced, that the sound of our voices do not remain audible and clear, and we have learned to put up with, be patient with and work around the fact that the environments in which we each sit are not free from multiple other distractions.